AustinDizzy/prtstatus-go/README.md

 [![Build Status](https://travis-ci.org/AustinDizzy/prtstatus-go.svg)](https://travis-ci.org/AustinDizzy/prtstatus-go) [![GoDoc](https://godoc.org/github.com/AustinDizzy/prtstatus-go?status.svg)](https://godoc.org/github.com/AustinDizzy/prtstatus-go/prt)
 =====

-This repository hosts the server code for the WVU PRT Status server (https://prtstat.us).
-The project is currently hosted on Google App Engine (https://wvuprtstatus-ec646.appspot.com/) and works well within Google's generous free tier.
+This repository hosts the server code for the WVU PRT Status (https://prtstat.us) project.
+The server is currently hosted on Google App Engine (https://wvuprtstatus-ec646.appspot.com/) and works well within Google's generous free tier.

 The repository also has [a Go library](/prt/) for interacting with WVU's PRT Status API (which is just a simple net/http wrapper with custom types and other utility functions).
 See [GoDoc](https://godoc.org/github.com/AustinDizzy/prtstatus-go/prt) for more info.